 Students whose loan applications are not approved are responsible for making payment arrangements immediately upon notification of non-receipt of the loan.
 Students are responsible for payment of their course in full, even if their loan application is not approved.
 All refund procedures and policies apply.

 Employment MB assisted students are responsible for paying their portion of program/student fees by the payment due date.
-Employment MB will remit the assisted portion of the program/student fees directly to RRC.
+Employment MB will remit the assisted portion of the program/student fees directly to RRC Polytech.
 If the Training Assistance Notification (TAN) Form is not received by the College on or before the payment due date, the student is responsible for the entire amount due and/or accrued late fee charges.

-(Excluding Contract Training and Regional Campuses*)
+(Excluding Contract Training and Regional Campus students*)

-*Regional Campus students should contact staff at their campus for the refund policy.
+*Full-time Regional Campus students should contact staff at their campus for the refund policy.

 Refunds will be processed in the same manner as the original payment method; however cash and debit payments refunds will be made by cheque or directly deposit to your bank account.